 4. Meat And Fish

 If you don’t like fish, you should probably get accustomed to the taste.
 Oily fish contains lots of essential fatty acids your baby needs to grow, especially for their brain and visual development.
-You should also aim to eat lots of red meat due to its high iron content.
+You

 Note: Aim for quality over quantity, and for organic farm-raised meat and wild fish as much as you can, so that you avoid toxins that might impair your baby’s growth and health.